ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 ### Configuring a content library and populating it with the CentOS ISO file
 {: #vum-init-config-config-content-library}

 Create a local vCenter content library, see [Create a library](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A0F1C13-7336-45CE-B211-610D39A6E1F4.html){: external}.
-The library is accessible only in the vCenter Server instance where it is created.
+The library is accessible only in the {{site.data.keyword.vcf-auto-short}} instance where it is created.
 Populate the library with the Linux ISO.
 See [Import Items to a Content Library](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-897EEEC2-B378-41A7-B92B-D1159B5F6095.html){: external}.

 ### Configuring the VM and installing CentOS and Squid
 {: #vum-init-config-config-proxy}